soumitrasharma2001/toDoList/README.md

 <ul>
   <li>Users can set the priority of a task (Low, Medium, or High) while creating it.</li>
-  <li>Tasks can be sorted based on priority to highlight urgent ones.</li>
 </ul>

 <b>Due Date Management</b>

 <ul>
   <li>Users can assign a due date to each task.</li>
-  <li>The system can notify users about upcoming or overdue tasks.</li>
 </ul>